Ozias Leduc

+Ozias Leduc RCA (October 8, 1864 - June 16, 1955) was a Canadian painter who was an early painter in Quebec.
+He produced portraits and landscapes.
+According to Laurier Lacroix, he was the first Canadian artist who can be seen as a philosopher as well as a painter.

 Biography

-Leduc was mainly self-taught.
+Leduc was born in Saint-Hilaire-de-Rouville.
+He was mainly self-taught.
 Around 1880, he worked with Luigi Cappello, an Italian painter, on church decorations.
 Around 1881, he was employed at Carli, a manufacturer of statues in Montreal.
 Around 1883, he worked with Adolphe Rho, decorating another church, this time in Yamachiche.
 After that, he started working on his own on church decorations.
 Leduc made a brief trip to Paris and London in 1897 with Suzor-Coté, where he was influenced by the Impressionists.

 Leduc lived a very solitary life in his home town and was dubbed "the sage of St-Hilaire".
 He received an Honorary doctorate from the Université de Montréal in 1938.
 He was made a member of the Royal Canadian Academy of Arts.
 His legacy includes teaching Paul-Émile Borduas.
 He died in Saint-Hyacinthe in 1955.

 Works

 He is best known for his work decorating the Notre-Dame-de-la-Présentation church in Shawinigan South, Quebec, a project which took him thirteen years, until his death.
 The work was completed by his assistant, Gabrielle Messier.
 Notre-Dame-de-la-Présentation church was designated a National Historic Site in 2004 and a federal marker reflecting that status was erected at the church in 2005.